rcminerva2394/workspace/README.md

 | Can use Firestore auto-generated ID  | Yes    | Yes (by creating document reference) |

 Both can be used to write a doc to a collection.
 But setDoc can overwrite a document or update the document if you specify to merge the data.
 They said, use addDoc if you want a Firestore auto-generated ID, while use setDoc to specify a document with a custom ID.
+However, in this app, I use setDoc a lot because I can use fireStore auto-generated ID too by creating a document reference.
 Just make sure you have the collection within that code too.

 Example: